-Eating dried mango is a sweet and easy way to increase your overall nutrient intake, and have a convenient snack on hand whenever you get hungry.
+Eating dried mango is a sweet and easy way to increase your overall nutrient intake.
+It’s also a convenient snack to have on hand whenever you get hungry.

 What is Dried Mango?